XuanDa21/iccom-testapp/automation_test/README.md

 - SERIAL_PORT: Specify the port you are using.
 - Board_NO: the board number.

-# Before running, set execute permissions for SERIAL_PORT: -> Example: chmod 777 /dev/ttyUSB3"
+# Before running, set execute permissions for SERIAL_PORT
+- Example: chmod 777 /dev/ttyUSB3

 # Example command to run
 - To see the defined test cases, refer to the testcase.py file to check which test case you are running